deepmarket/PLUTO/README.md

 #### Developing

-Next, you can read the [getting set up to develop locally](https://github.com/deepmarket/PLUTO/wiki/Setting-up-deepmarket's-api-backend-for-local-development) guide.
+It is recommended that you read the [getting set up to develop locally](https://github.com/deepmarket/PLUTO/wiki/Setting-up-deepmarket's-api-backend-for-local-development) guide.

 #### Testing